KEY TAKEAWAYS

 • Optional for employee, spouse, and children

-• Multiple Event Coverage for different diagnoses
+• Multiple event coverage for different diagnoses

 • Waiver of premium & conversion privilege

-• Optional Early Stage and AdvanceCare benefits
+• Optional AdvanceCare benefits

 Extended Health Care